giresse19/rate_limiter_challenge/Readme.md

 ## Running the end-to-end test
 * For simplicity, the test is configured currently to be ran `only` in `development environment`
-* If conditions above is met, just run: `npm run test`
+* If point one above is met, just run: `npm run test`

 ## Clear cached limits
 * To clear cached limits : `docker-compose down -v` or `npm run clear-limits`